bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Instance-rate vertex buffers are one way, but they are very constrained to having a specific order.
 They are/may be suitable for per-instance data like mesh entity transforms, but they can't be used for material data.

 The other main options are uniform and storage buffers.
 WebGL2 does not support storage buffers, only uniform buffers.
 Uniform buffers have a minimum guaranteed size per binding of 16kB on WebGL2.
 Storage buffers, where available, have a minimum guaranteed size of 128MB.
-Data textures are also an option, but are far more awkward for structured data and without support for linear data layouts on some platforms, they will perform less well.
-So, support uniform buffers on WebGL2 or where storage buffers are not supported, and use storage buffers everywhere else.
+Data textures are also an option, but are far more awkward for structured data, and without support for linear data layouts on some platforms, they will perform worse.
+We want to support uniform buffers on WebGL2 or where storage buffers are not supported, and use storage buffers everywhere else.

 #### BatchedUniformBuffer

 <div class="release-feature-authors">authors: Rob Swain (@superdump), @JMS55, @teoxoy, @robtfm, @konsolas</div>

 We have to assume that on WebGL2, we may only be able to access 16kB of data at a time.
 Taking an example, MeshUniform requires 144 bytes per instance, which means 113 instances per 16kB binding.
 If we want to draw more than 113 entities, we need a way of managing a uniform buffer of data that can be bound at a dynamic offset per batch of instances.
-This is what BatchedUniformBuffer is designed to solve.
+This is what `BatchedUniformBuffer` is designed to solve.

 DEMO RUST CODE.